Arzaroth/HearthPacks/README.md

 ```
 Alternatively, you can specify the --user switch to install it locally, which doesn't require sudo privileges.
 It will work regardless of your python version.
+Also, in order to use the GUI, you must install PyQt5 via your distribution package manager.

 Project Current State
 ==============